JS Labs / Evidence-led analysis

 - Provider integrations are weakly governed, with brittle throttling and proxy-like patterns that are hard to defend.

-- Intent is not the threshold here; repeated boundary failure at this layer is itself a material risk signal.
+AGENTS.md— a file designed to misdirect AI coding agents performing code review.
+It is the only finding in this series that goes beyond bad engineering into adversarial design. - Intent is not the threshold here; repeated boundary failure at this layer is itself a material risk signal.

 Claim 1: some of these projects appear willing to fabricate intelligence-like output